-3. Enough counselors and psychologists to give the right amount of individual attention?
+2. Enough counselors and psychologists to provide individual attention?

-· Pavillon has a patient to counselor ratio of 6:1.
-In addition to counselors, Pavillon has two full-time clinical psychologists (PhD), who provide psychological evaluations, psychological testing if needed, and also provide care individually.
+Pavillon’s average patient-to-counselor ratio is 6:1.
+In addition to counselors, Pavillon staffs two full-time clinical psychologists (PhDs) who provide psychological evaluations, psychological testing (if needed) and individual care.

-· Pavillon has a full-time spiritual care director.
-Our spiritual care director helps our treatment team understand each patient’s personal goals and needs related to spiritual wellness, and spiritual counseling to promote recovery.
+Our full-time spiritual care director uses spiritual counseling to promote recovery.
+He also helps our treatment team understand each patient’s personal goals and needs in relation to spiritual wellness.

-5. A location that is conducive to good care, good recovery, and that minimizes the distractions of every-day life?
+4. A location conducive to good care and recovery, with minimal distractions of everyday life?

-· Pavillon is located on 160 acres in the foothill area of the mountains of Western North Carolina.
-Our campus includes open space, hiking trails, walking areas, and the natural beauty of the Blue Ridge Mountains.
+Pavillon is located on 160 acres in the foothills of the mountains of Western North Carolina.
+Our campus includes open space, hiking trails, walking areas and the natural beauty of the Blue Ridge Mountains.

 The cost of coming to our program is based on a daily room charge.
-At Pavillon, we have a team of staff across various disciplines (e.g. nursing, counseling, case management, medical, psychiatric, psychology).
+At Pavillon, we have a team of staff across various disciplines (nursing, counseling, case management, medical, psychiatric and psychology).
 There are no added charges for the services of our team during treatment.

 Entering residential treatment is an investment for the person and the family.
 To help with the costs of coming to treatment we offer various types of financial assistance: